Childrens Ailments Special Section (For Your Information and Guidance To Keep At Home)

 Sedative and anti-depressant oils work best for this condition and can help reduce the stress that exacerbates the condition.
 Try Lavender or Chamomile and use in a bath, massage or add to non-fragranced skin cream or coconut oil.

-NOTE YOU ARE USING ACTUAL PLANT FOR THIS NOT THE ESSENTIAL OIL First thoroughly mix in a teaspoon of honey, the juice of 1/4 of a lemon.
-Then dilute with 30ml warm water until the honey is dissolved.
+First thorough mix in a teaspoon of honey, the juice of 1/4 of a lemon.
+Then dilute with 30ml warm water until the honey is dissolve.
 Gargle with a small amount and spit out or swallow as a soothing drink.

 Warts and verruca’s